ImpelsysInc/heart-bangalore-kata-2023/ADRs/ADR-09-datastore-selection-for-barch-process.md

 Proposed

 ## Context
 Since the batch processing system needs to access more than 15 Million users related job data for every 5 minues, access needs to be faster .
 It also need to support adding new jobs information or deleting job information at a high rate.
-It can also store list of users as single file using hash algorithm but the batch files need to be modified if any user changes.

 ## Decision

-Use the S3 for storing User jobs and the files will be storing based on the User identifier ( Internal system identifier ) and the batch process ( Elastic map reduce ) can access the data parellelly using the specific folder .
-Using the parellel processing high volume of data can be processed.
+Utilize Amazon S3 as the storage repository for user jobs, with data organization structured around the user's internal system identifier.
+This arrangement enables Elastic MapReduce (EMR) to access the data concurrently by targeting specific folders.
+Leveraging this parallel processing approach facilitates the efficient processing of large volumes of data.
+Additionally, it's possible to store a list of users as a single file to further optimize processing job performance.
+This approach, while increasing the complexity of modifications, is ideally suited for grouping user data based on their creation time.

 ## Alternatives Considered

-- Use In memory database for Faster access
+- Use In memory database like MemSQL,Apache and Ignite VoltDB for Faster access
-- Use Hive, Cassandra that support and parellel access
+- Use Hive, Cassandra and other scalable database for bigdata access
-- Use Big Query
+- Use NoSql database like Big Query to get data at a faster pace.

+## Rationale
+Using this approach ensure
+1. Exceptional scalability without concerns about downtime or maintenance.
+2. Cost-effectiveness at its core.
+3. Ensured scalability and robustness of the application.

 ## Consequences

-Adaption of S3 will lead to following consequences:

-1. High scalablity and no worry on the downtime or maintanance.

-2. Low cost

-3. Scalability and robustness of the application.

-Drawbacks

-File operations.
+S3 is an object store and related limitations.
 But due to s3 scalablity and parellel processing that can be mitigated.

 ## Conclusion